City

 What are the best neighborhoods in Skokie, IL?

-Skokie, IL, offers a variety of neighborhoods that make it an attractive place to live and work.
-Each area has its own charm and benefits.
+Skokie, IL, offers a variety of neighborhoods that make it an attractive place for job seekers.
+Each neighborhood has its own charm and benefits.
 Here are some of the best neighborhoods to consider:

 Continue to Salaries in Skokie, IL